Secondary

 What will you learn?

-• You will develop your knowledge of a range of maths school development strategies and know why, when, and how to use them effectively
+• develop your knowledge of a range of mathematics school development domains and know

-• You will strengthen your knowledge of the evidence base that underpins school development and change management
+– strengthen your knowledge of the evidence base that underpins school development

 What is the cost?

 The School Development Lead Programme is fully funded by the Maths Hubs Programme so is free to participants and their schools.
+You must discuss your intended application with your Maths Hub before

 How to Apply